 Do you have symptoms of an allergy?
 Allergy testing is a medical procedure that evaluates your reaction to specific allergens.
-Find comprehensive allergy testing, including patch tests, for the whole family at Advanced Allergy & Asthma Associates in Fort Worth and Southlake, Texas.
+Find comprehensive allergy testing for the whole family at Advanced Allergy & Asthma Associates in Fort Worth and Southlake, Texas.
 The allergist team expertly diagnoses all types of allergies and partners with you to find effective treatment options.
 Call the office location nearest you or book an appointment online to learn more.

 You might need allergy testing if you notice symptoms of an allergy.
 Depending on the allergen that affects you, symptoms can vary.
 These may include:

 If you notice any of the above signs in yourself or a family member, allergy testing can help you find out what’s causing your symptoms.

 Allergy testing is a safe exam performed by an allergist to evaluate potential allergens.
 When you come in for your allergy test, the team begins by discussing your symptoms, lifestyle, family history, and more.

 Allergy testing works because it exposes you to specific allergens in a controlled environment.
 It can determine the exact substance that causes allergy symptoms.
 Once you know what causes your allergies, the team can recommend lifestyle changes or medication to treat your symptoms.